User Community Service Desk Downloads

 EventHttpSoapPublisher

-This type of publisher constructs a SOAP message and then sends it through an HTTP protocol to a specified destination.
+Constructs a SOAP message and sends it through an HTTP protocol to a specified destination.
+See HTTP SOAP publisher.

 <publisher class="com.ataccama.nme.engine.event.handler.publishers.EventHttpSoapPublisher">